unspace/un-calendar/README.md

 ### Credits

-Many thanks to @ecbypi for doing the bulk of the work that made `un-calendar` and `ember-cli-addon`.
+Many thanks to @ecbypi for doing the bulk of the work that made `un-calendar` an `ember-cli-addon`.